about / archives / contact / subscribe / twitter

 Primary Twitter:

-The Tribune Company is a Chicago-based media company, the United States’ second-largest newspaper publisher.
+Tribune Publishing is a Chicago-based media company, the United States’ second-largest newspaper publisher.
+It was formerly part of the Tribune Company.

-The Tribune owns 11 daily newspapers, including its flagship, the Chicago Tribune, and the Los Angeles Times, Baltimore Sun and Hartford Courant.
-It also owns about two dozen television stations, along with the cable network WGN.
+Tribune Publishing owns 10 daily newspapers, including its flagship, the Chicago Tribune, and the Los Angeles Times, Baltimore Sun and Hartford Courant.
+As part of the Tribune Co., it had owned 42 television stations, along with the cable network WGN and the digital music company Gracenote, which it bought in 2014.

 The company was born in 1847 with the launch of the Chicago Tribune and went public in 1983.
 The Tribune doubled its size in 2000 by buying the Times Mirror Co., which published the Los Angeles Times and Newsday.